rhodemilk/rhodemilk/README.md

 # 💫 About Me:
 Hello my name is Rhode!
 I'm a CS student at Florida International University (FIU).
-I have a background in web development.
 I hope to learn many new skills in my journey <3

 ## 🌐 Socials: